SirHades696/VirtualAssist/README.md

 > pip install wikipedia

 # UI and Messages
-After run the file `main.pyw` will show this UI
+After run the file `main.pyw` will show this UI.

 ![alt text](doc/images/0.png "Virtual Assist")

-Press **INICIAR** and the simple Virtual Assist are listening you
+Press **INICIAR** and the simple Virtual Assist are listening you.

 ![alt text](doc/images/1.png "Virtual Assist")

-The virtual assist will say his name and listening you
+The virtual assist will say his name and listening you.

-All the commands are printed to the UI and Alex says them
+All the commands are printed to the UI and Alex says them.

 For example in this case the command is: